pschaeflein/msgraph-sdk-powershell/src/Applications/Applications/docs/v1.0/Update-MgServicePrincipal.md

 ### -AppOwnerOrganizationId
 Contains the tenant id where the application is registered.
-This is applicable only to service principals backed by applications.
+This is applicable only to service principals backed by applications.Supports $filter (eq, ne, NOT, ge, le).

 ```yaml
 Type: System.String